 These Sweet Potato Black Bean Burgers are 100% vegan.
 They are egg-free and dairy-free.
 Made with flaxseed meal, garbanzo bean flour, rolled oats, and seasonings.
 These homemade plant-based burgers are sure to please!

-To make these homemade vegan sweet potato burger recipe you’ll need:
+To make these homemade vegan sweet potato burgers you’ll need

 - For the sauteed veggie mixture